Advice and support for residents

 Council tax hardship fund

-As part of the response to coronavirus (COVID-19), the government has announced a £500 million hardship fund to provide council tax relief for vulnerable households.
+As part of the response to coronavirus (COVID-19), the government is providing a £500 million hardship fund to provide council tax relief for vulnerable households.

 Other council tax support

 If your income has been affected by coronavirus and you can't pay your council tax, there are several options.

 If someone in your household has coronavirus symptoms help keep our waste collection crew safe.

 - Put contaminated waste, such as used tissues and disposable cleaning cloths, straight into disposable rubbish bags.